menkhus/falco/README.md

                         name of output file
   -t [TYPE], --type [TYPE]
                         format of output, options are text, json or html
   -u --update     update or load the vfeed database.
-Run this about once per week.  use $ falco -c to complete the database configuration.
+Run this about once per week.
   -v [PACKAGE_VERSION], --package_version [PACKAGE_VERSION]
                         package version to look for
   -V, --Version         report the version of falco and exit

 Usage Examples
 -----------------------
 Assumes vfeed.db is in the same directory as falco